mahiprime2001/Login-signup-page-ajax-scss-json-mysql/README.md

 }

 Now go to the terminal and type node run watch:sass.
 This will start a watcher script.

-Let's open up the style.scss now and add the styling.
+SCSS contains all the features of CSS and contains more features that are not present in CSS which makes it a good choice for developers to use it.
+SCSS is full of advanced features.
+SCSS offers variables, you can shorten your code by using variables.
+It is a great advantage over conventional CSS.

 ## about json file
-* the login details which are used while signup will be stored in data.json file and we will use them while login in to user-profile page
+* the login details which are used while signup will be stored in data.json file and we will use them while login in to user-profile page.
-* you can see the signup credites in the data.json file after you have submit the details in the signup page
+* you can see the signup credites in the data.json file after you have submit the details in the signup page.
+* JSON document databases use the same document-model format that developers use in their application code, which make it much easier for them to store and query data.
+The flexible, semi-structured, and hierarchical nature of JSON document databases allows them to evolve with applications' needs.

+## Ajax Form
+* We create ajax form using js which is used By sending asynchronous requests, it allows an application to refresh a part of a page without having to reload the whole document.